tarantool/doc/doc/1.7/book/box/box_schema.rst

     For explanation of how Tarantool maintains role data, see section :ref:`Roles <authentication-roles>`.

-    :param string role-name: name of role, which should conform to the :ref:`rules for object names <app_server-names>`
+    :param string role-name: name of role, which should not be a number and should not contain special characters
     :param table options: ``if_not_exists`` = ``true|false`` (default = ``false``) - boolean;
                           ``true`` means there should be no error if the role already exists